Milly-Molly-Mandy

 Milly-Molly-Mandy is a set of six children's books written and illustrated by English writer Joyce Lankester Brisley published over the period 1928 to 1967.
 The books follow a little girl, Milly-Molly-Mandy, who wears a pink-and-white striped dress.
-The illustrations show Milly-Molly-Mandy growing from about age four through to age eight.
+The illustrations show the character growing from about age four through to age eight.
 Translations have been published in at least nine languages, including Finnish, Polish and Icelandic.

 Milly-Molly-Mandy's real name is Millicent Margaret Amanda, but she was given the nickname because of the length of her full name.
 Her adventures are the everyday events of village life: running errands, going to school, making presents, fishing, picnicking, and so on.
 She lives in "the nice white cottage with the thatched roof" on the edge of a small village.
 Her parents, grandparents, aunt and uncle also live in the cottage.
 Her friends are Billy Blunt, a slightly older boy whose parents run a corn shop and Little-Friend-Susan, who lives in the cottage down the road.
-Occasionally, the stories include other friends such as Miss Muggin's niece Jilly; Bunchy, a slightly younger girl who first appears in the story 'Milly-Molly-Mandy gets a New Dress, and Jessamine, a wealthy girl whose family often vacations at The House with the Iron Railings.
+Occasionally, the stories include other friends such as Miss Muggin's niece Jilly; Bunchy, a slightly younger girl who first appears in the story 'Milly-Molly-Mandy gets a New Dress, and Jessamine, a wealthy girl whose family often holidays at The House with the Iron Railings.